Varol Cagdas Tok

 Database Query Exhaustion

 JOIN depth: a query joining many tables requires the database optimizer to evaluate join strategies and execute the plan, which scales non-linearly with the number of joins.
-Applications that allow users to construct complex queries by selecting filter criteria may allow construction of expensive multi-join queries.

 The Detection Problem